 The ceiling is decorated with a complex and detailed star chart depicting the goddess Nut and elements of the zodiac (the latter being introduced by the Romans).
 Much of the original paint can still be seen on this beautiful ceiling.

-At the rear of the temple there is a massive scene depicting Cleopatra, Julius Caesar and their son, Caesarian.
+At the rear of the temple there is a massive scene depicting Cleopatra, Julius Caesar, and their son, Caesarian.
 Above the frieze two massive lion headed waterspouts allowed water to drain from the roof.
 In the centre of this wall, immediately behind the Sanctuary, there was a huge false door incorporating the emblem of Hathor.
-Unfortunately little remains of the carving as centuries of pilgrims scrapped of pieces of the sacred stone to keep as a memento.
+Unfortunately, little remains of the carving as centuries of pilgrims scraped off pieces of the sacred stone to keep as a memento.
 This is the location of the shrine of the “hearing ear” (on the outside of the wall where the niche for the naos shrine was cut) which allowed the goddess to hear the prayers of those worshippers who did not have sufficient status to enter the inner sanctuary of the temple.

 - Kathryn Bard (2008) An introduction to the Archaeology of Ancient Egypt